VeraPancaldiLab/GEMDeCan/README.md

 Note that officialy only Linux is supported for this pipeline.

-You may also need to install bash function `rename` to use the BCL to fastq conversion part :
-`sudo apt install rename`

 ## Configure your workspace
 The snakefile shouldn't be modified.
 A provided `config.yaml` file takes as input all needed directories and files.